 This way you’re only spending money on local ads during the times you’re ready to welcome customers and they’re always informed about your opening hours.

-Also, make sure your opening hours are always up-to-date in Google My Business as this information shows in local search results and Google Maps.
+Also, make sure your opening hours are always up-to-date in Google Business Profile as this information shows in local search results and Google Maps.
 If you need help with adding or updating your opening hours in Google Ads, we show you how to do it in this article.

 Whether you made the online transition to cope with Covid disruptions or you’re looking to make the most of the economy opening back up, search marketing is the perfect digital channel for generating footfall and online traffic.